cassiomolin/http-patch-spring/README.md

 }
 ```

-For comparision purposes, here's a controller method for handling `PUT` request:
+And, for comparision purposes, here's a controller method for handling `PUT` request:

 ```java
 @PutMapping(path = "/{id}", consumes = "application/json")